ch007m/hyla-docker-image/README.md

 ```

 Remark : The location of the styles can change according to the version of hyla deployed.
 So change ../hyla-1.0.6/.. to the version deployed to the variable of stylesdir.

+# Developer

+If you would like to change the content definition of this image and generates a new docker image, here is the command to be used

+    docker build -rm -t your-username/your-project .

+Remark : Do not forget to fork the project in that case.